pilarcode/pilarcode/README.md

 ### Hi there 👋
 -  I’m currently learning about Large Language Models and Generative AI.
--  I'm working as Data Engineer but I do some other stuff too!

 <h2> 👩‍💻 Machine Learning Projects:</h2>